dglux/html2canvas/readme.md

 - Better support for iframes, element can now be of a different document.
 - html2canvas function now accepts HTML as a String, and will parse it correctly inside a hidden iframe.
 - Will work in Chrome 50+, solves issue with SVGElement.offset[Parent,Left,Top,Width,Height] no longer existing (this also allows for real Firefox support).
+- Add scaling support via a `scale` property, will also scale output width/height.
+Useful for embedding in PDF files, etc.
+- Added a `isDGLux` property.
+If this is enabled, window width/height will be calculated differently based on the overflowX/overflowY styles of the first child of the body.

 To build, run `npm run build`, to start a watch server on port 8080, run `npm run watch`.